Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 You’ll need:

-• ⅔ cup soy sauce
+• ⅔ cup of soy sauce

-• 2 tablespoons fresh minced garlic
+• 2 tablespoons of fresh minced garlic

-• 1 tablespoon fresh grated ginger
+• 1 tablespoon of fresh grated ginger

 • 1½ pounds of boneless skinless chicken breasts, cut into 1-inch cubes (4 cups)

-• 2 cups of carrots, cut into matchsticks or you can buy pre-packaged
+• 2 cups of carrots, cut into matchsticks, or you can buy pre-packaged

 • 1 red bell pepper, seeded and thinly sliced

-• 1 tablespoon fresh minced garlic
+• 1 tablespoon of fresh minced garlic

 • 2 green onions, sliced thin on the bias (optional garnish)

-OYSTER SAUCE: You can use soy sauce and brown sugar as an oyster sauce substitute.
 Use a slightly lesser amount of soy sauce and add a pinch of brown sugar to it for a similar sauce.
 If you are allergic to shellfish, you shouldn’t use oyster sauce!

 BROCCOLI FLORETS: Substitute cauliflower or green beans for broccoli florets.
-Use an equal amount of either making it a 1:1 ratio.
+Use an equal amount of either, making it a 1:1 ratio.

 CHICKEN: You can use any meat you desire in this recipe, but we suggest pork, beef, or shrimp for the best flavor.
 Chicken thighs are also a great substitute for chicken breasts.